zubeax/zubeax.github.io/_posts/2023-12-23-installing-gitea.markdown

 ~~~

-The Postgres instance and Gitea will be living in the same namespace, so a service with a cluster ip-address is sufficient to establish connectivity.
+The Postgres instance and Gitea will be living in the same namespace so a service with a cluster ip-address is sufficient to establish connectivity.

 ~~~yaml
 #File: 'postgres-service.yaml'